XicaFelix/Phase-2-Project-Fergies-Car-Lot/README.md

 The 'car dealer' can log-in to the app and then see all of the cars currently listed in their inventory.
 They have the ability to edit a specific car by clicking on that car's edit button.
 Then, they are presented with a screen pre-filled with the current details for that car, which they can edit, and submit.
 Submitting their changes updates the json-server and re-renders the home page with the updated car inventory and details.

+The 'dealer' can also add new cars to the invetory by navigating to the "Add Car" link on the NavBar.
+From there the 'dealer' can add in image URLs and other details for the new car.
+Once they submit the form, they will be taken back to the re-rendered home page.
+The home page will display the new car as part of its inventory.

 ## Unique Features
+There are a few features I find really cool about this project.
+First, this project utilizes React-Bootstrap as the UI library.
+Utilizing Bootstrap enabled me to create unique components with pre-determined styling.
+These components, such as the forms, would have been more labor intensive to create using vanilla Javascript.

 ## Areas to Expand/Explore